chandar-lab/FASP/README.md

 </div>

 ## Running the experiments
-Get started with the Colab tutorial, `FASP_AAAI24_reproducibility.ipynb`, which guides you through the process of downloading the models, performing preprocessing steps, and creating the scripts required to run the experiments.
+Get started with the Colab tutorial, `FASP_AAAI24_reproducibility.ipynb`, which guides you through the process of downloading the models, understanding the preprocessing steps, and creating the scripts required to run the experiments.

 ## Citation
 ```